top of page

 “I am a deal maker who gets things done.
 As an ‘entrepreneur’ I have created several, successful enterprises.
 As an ‘intrapreneur’ I have advised and lent my consulting expertise to all sizes of corporations and entities, resulting in multiplying the third bottom line (people, planet, profits).

 “I live my life by my standards and my way, attacking challenges as they come up.
 Good-natured, happy, peaceful man, always willing to help.
 High energy.
 The guiding light for my family and loved ones, friends and clients, an incredible supporter, doing the right thing.
-I am an adventurer, a world traveler, a seeker of new limits”
+I am an adventurer, a world traveler, a seeker of new limits.”

 In a 2005 decision, the B.C.
 Securities Commission offered a very different perspective of the man.

-The commission said in a news release it had banned Michael Ernst Ruge “from the securities market for 25 years and required him to pay $150,000 after he admitted to committing fraud and illegally distributing securities to investors.”
+The commission said in a news release it had banned Ruge “from the securities market for 25 years and required him to pay $150,000 after he admitted to committing fraud and illegally distributing securities to investors.”

-Michael Ruge was the sole shareholder, director and officer of Chivas Hedge Fund Ltd.
+Ruge was the sole shareholder, director and officer of Chivas Hedge Fund Ltd.

 According to the news release, the misrepresentations made in the offering memorandum included: